jaydeesimon/dropbox-clj-repl/README.md

 Feel free to pass on some more useful snippets.

 # Future Work
-I spit this project out in a day so I'm sure there's much more you could do with it.

 There are a lot of API endpoints that are not included but that's mostly because I didn't find them useful for my own needs.
-There's no reason they can't be added in the future.
-Feel free to send me pull requests.
+Hopefully, it's easy to add new ones and please feel free to send me pull requests.